SMerrony/dashera/DEVELOP.md

 Make sure you have all the Ada and GtkAda stuff available.

+On Debian-based systems you can use the `gnat` compiler and the `libgtkada19-dev` (or later) GUI toolkit from the standard provided packages.

-On my Linux dev box, where I installed GtkAda from source I need to do...
+On a Linux dev box where I had installed GtkAda from source, I had to do...
 ```
 GPR_PROJECT_PATH=/usr/local/lib/gnat
 export GPR_PROJECT_PATH
 ```
+Create the `obj` directory if it does not exist.

 Then...

 * `gprbuild`